 Instructions

-• Prepare the Smoker: Set up your smoker according to the manufacturer's instructions for indirect cooking with a water-filled drip pan in place.
-Bring the temperature between 225° and 275° F. Add 3 to 5 fist-size oak, pecan or your favorite wood chunks for smoke (if using a charcoal smoker).
+• Prep the Smoker: Set up your smoker according to the manufacturer's instructions for indirect cooking with a water-filled drip pan in place.
+Preheat to 225° and 275° F. Add 3 to 5 fist-size oak, pecan or your favorite wood chunks for smoke (if using a charcoal smoker), or pellets for a pellet smoker.

-• Smoke the Brisket: Place the brisket in the smoker fat side down with the thickest end closer to the heat.
+• Smoke the Brisket: Insert a probe thermometer into the thickest part of the brisket.
+Place the brisket in the smoker fat side pointed towards the heat.
 Leave the lid closed for at least 3 hours.
-Cook until the internal temperature reaches 165° F and a dark brown bark is formed, about 6 to 8 hours.
+Begin checking once the internal temperature reaches 165° F and a dark brown bark is formed, about 6 to 8 hours.

-• Wrap the Brisket: Remove the brisket from the smoker and tightly wrap it with uncoated butcher paper (or aluminum foil).
-Place it back in the smoker and continue cooking until the internal temperature of the flat (thinner side) reaches between 203 and 206° F, about 6 to 8 hours more.
+• Wrap the Brisket: Remove the brisket from the smoker and tightly wrap it with pink butcher paper (or aluminum foil).
+Place it back in the smoker and continue cooking until the internal temperature of the flat (thinner side) is probe tender, between 203 and 206° F, about 6 to 8 hours more.

-• Rest: Carefully transfer the brisket (still wrapped in the butcher paper) to a large cooler or cutting board to rest for at least 1 hour and preferably 2 hours or until the internal temp drops to 140 to 145° F. You can line the cooler with a towel to further insulate the brisket to keep it warm.
+• Rest for at least 1 hour: Transfer the brisket (still wrapped in the butcher paper) to a large cooler and rest for at least 1 hour and preferably 2 hours.
+You can line the cooler with a towel to further insulate the brisket to keep it warm.

-• Slice and Serve: Separate the point from the flat muscle, then slice against the grain (which is different for each muscle) into 1/4" slices just before serving.
-Enjoy with your favorite sides.
+• Slice and Serve: Separate the point from the flat muscle, then slice against the grain (which is different for each muscle) into 1/4" slices just before serving with your favorite sides.

 Video